 The rest, you can leave alone or customize to your liking.

 (Note: If you want to create a 5GHz band for local users, you can click on Add Virtual AP follow through.
 Alternatively, you can use a tri-band router.)

-WAN setting (the 1 area): I use the 5GHz band (listed as Wireless physical Interface wl1) as the band that connects to an existing Wi-Fi network which I will use as the Internet source.
+WAN setting (the 1 area): I use the 5GHz band (listed as Wireless physical Interface wl1) to connect to an existing Wi-Fi network that I will use as the Internet source.
 (Again, for this post, the existing Wi-Fi is “DKT” and “12345679” for SSID and password, respectively.)

 - Wireless Mode: Client